 Jobs and Careers in History

-History students also have many internship opportunities.
+History students also have many internship opportunities, including many of the opportunities locally that you find listed below .
 Some of these are unpaid, but provide crucial work and professional experience.
 Others are remunerated and can serve as a stepping stone for permanent positions.
 In some cases, if enrolled, students can complete these internships for academic credit.